LIST: Here's what is open and closed in Virginia

 However, all essential businesses must, to the extent possible, practice social distancing, increase sanitizing of common surfaces, and other appropriate workplace guidance from state and federal authorities.
 If you are concerned your employer is not following these guidelines, please contact OSHA or the Virginia Department of Labor and Industry.

-I am not a business sector explicitly listed in the Executive Order, but I believe that I am an essential businesses.
+I am not a business sector explicitly listed in the Executive Order, but I believe that I am an essential business.
 What should I do?

 Where feasible and practicable, workplaces should require telework.
 For operations where telework is not feasible, we strongly recommend adhering to social distancing recommendations, enhanced sanitizing practices on common surfaces, and applying the relevant workplace guidance from CDC, Occupational and Safety Health, and Virginia Department of Labor and Industry.

-I am the owner of a golf course, marina, campground, or other source of outdoor recreation not explicitly listed in the Executive Order.
+I am the owner of a golf course, marina, campground, or another source of outdoor recreation not explicitly listed in the Executive Order.
 What should I do?

 Nothing in the executive order impacts outdoor recreation businesses that are not explicitly listed in the Executive Order.
 Where feasible and practicable, office workplaces should require telework.
 For operations where telework is not feasible, we strongly recommend adhering to social distancing recommendations, enhanced sanitizing practices on common surfaces, and applying the relevant workplace guidance from CDC, Occupational and Safety Health, and Virginia Department of Labor and Industry.